MicrosoftDocs/cpp-docs.it-it/docs/c-runtime-library/reference/getch-getwch.md

 ## <a name="return-value"></a>Valore restituito

 Restituisce il carattere letto.
-Non vi è restituzione di errori.
+Non viene restituito alcun errore.

 ## <a name="remarks"></a>Osservazioni